 This Renaissance manuscript illustration shows the sprouting of the Sparti.

-After Cadmus ruled his city, the kingship passed first to his grandson Pentheus, who was killed by the followers of Dionysus, the son of Cadmus' daughter Semele (seen in section 7).
+After Cadmus ruled his city, the kingship passed first to his grandson Pentheus, who was killed by the followers of Dionysus, the son of Cadmus' daughter Semele (seen in the Adonis article).
 The myths are a little hazy on exactly who follows Pentheus, but the next story features two brothers in power, Nycteus and Lycus, apparently descendants of the Sparti and linked to Cadmus' family by marriage.

 Nycteus had a beautiful daughter named Antiope, who once paused to take a nap in the woods, but was was found there by Zeus, who had taken on the appearance of a satyr when he made love to her.
 This is seen here in three paintings: the first by Antonio da Correggio (1489-1534), then by Jean-Antoine Watteau (1684-1721)) and a third by Jean-Auguste-Dominique Ingres (1780-1867).